 Is being in an area that’s growing quickly a good thing or a bad thing?

 Depends on who you ask.
-Some want bigger, more exciting cities like Boise City and Meridian, while others want peace and quiet like in Preston and Weiser, thank you very much.
+Some want bigger, more exciting cities like Boise City and Meridian, while others want peace and quiet like in Fruitland and Preston, thank you very much.

 But today we’re going to put opinions aside and just look at the cold hard facts — over the past five years, which cities in Idaho have the grown the fastest.